From the gallery: Tux Paint Moment by Audie

-Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL).
+Tux Paint is completely free software, released as “Open Source” software, under the provisions of the GNU General Public License (GPL), version 2.
 This means you may download it and install it on as many machines as you wish, copy it for friends and family, and give it to your local schools.
 In fact, we encourage this!

 Tux Paint runs on most systems, but check the Requirements if you're unsure whether your system can support it.

-- Users of Microsoft Windows 7, Windows Vista, Windows XP, Windows 2000 can download and run this simple installer application to get the full version of Tux Paint.
+- Users of Microsoft Windows 11, Windows 10, Windows 8, Windows 7, Windows Vista can download and run this simple installer application to get the full version of Tux Paint.